-The Trust has employed a consultant to fully understand capacity and demand issues within the ASD service.
+The Trust has employed a consultant to fully understand capacity and demand issues within their ASD service.
+The Trust is also reporting that waiting times for assessment have increased to 7 years.
 This will identify the service redesign required to increase assessment capacity in the first instance, as commissioners have requested so as to mitigate against long waits and options for possible future investment.
-Commissioners have requested that proposals should be shared by March 2020.
+A tele conference has been arranged for 5th May 2020 to progress.